-(8) Author or recipient.
-The author or recipient of the document (not including the person who received the document in the course of the litigation); and

-(9) Others by Consent.
+- (8) Author or recipient.
+The author or recipient of the document (not including a person who received the document in the course of litigation); and - (9) Others by Consent.
 Other persons only by written consent of the producing party or upon order of the Court and on such conditions as may be agreed or ordered.